bitfireAT/icsx5-website/usage.md

 You can subscribe to iCalendars (.ics files) with two methods:

 1. Follow a link in your browser (for instance, "subscribe calendar" on [webcal.fi](http://webcal.fi)) Select "ICSx⁵" if you're asked which app shall open the link.
-   `http[s]://…/xxx.ics` and `webcal[s]://` URLs are supported.
+Only `webcal[s]://` URLs are supported via this method.
-2. Or tap "+" in the ICSx⁵ main activity.
+3. Or tap "+" in the ICSx⁵ main activity.
 Then you can enter the URL or click "Pick file" and choose a file from storage.

 In both cases, the ICSx⁵ "Add subscription" activity will appear.
 Enter user name and